 Rothwell Attractions

-Running beside the tracks between Kippa-Ring Train Station to Petrie Train Station is another cycle/walkway.
+Running alongside the tracks between Kippa-Ring Train Station and Petrie Train Station is another cycleway/walkway.
 This 12.6km path takes you through wetlands, and you’ll see artworks of the local wildlife, Anzac tributes and historical commemorations to the local Aborigines.

 On the path, you could take a detour to Lake Eden at North Lakes.